 Commuting students are welcome to eat in the cafeteria.
-They can pay at the door or they can obtain a special five or ten meal ticket.
-A student meal ticket may be purchased from the Business Office, Odom Center, \$23.99 for five meals or \$45.00 for ten meals.
+They can pay at the door or they can obtain a special ten meal ticket.
+The 10 meal ticket may be purchased from the Business Office, Odom Center at a discounted rate.